 - Your insurance provider may ask you to get estimates from local repair shops.

-- Each state has various laws regarding the amount of time you can submit a claim, including for damage only, so be sure to ask the insurance adjuster about the timeline.
+- Each state has various laws regarding the amount of time you have to submit a claim, so be sure to ask the insurance adjuster about the timeline.